When will the first cookbook/dining guide be published? (And what’s happening while we wait?)

 You heard right!

-The next book will showcase local eateries and producers who offer “Dog-friendly Dining,” such as food trucks or restaurants with outdoor seating, or who support animal welfare in other ways.
+One book will showcase local eateries and producers who offer “Dog-friendly Dining,” such as food trucks; or who support animal welfare in other ways.
 Recipe contributors will share stories about their interactions with animals—whether those animals have hair, fur, feathers, fins, or scales.
 That book will benefit local nonprofit organizations that benefit Animal Welfare—in our homes, farms, zoos, or in the wild.
-Do you have a favorite local food-related business that supports animal welfare?
-We’d love to hear your suggestions!

-The third book in the series will likely have an art theme and will benefit local Arts organizations.
-The idea is still in the works, but we’re thinking of pairing artists with chefs, to spur further creativity.
-We’d especially like to highlight young artists, perhaps partnering with local schools and inviting students to create works of art, whether those be object-oriented (paintings, photographs, sculptures, etc.) or performance-based (dance, music, theater, etc.) …Maybe there’d be a contest and the winning entries would be featured in the book. ~Something along those lines.
+Another book in the series will feature “Breakfast with the Arts,” and will benefit local Arts organizations.
+We’re hoping to pair artists with chefs, spurring further creativity.
+We’d especially like to highlight young artists, perhaps partnering with local schools and inviting students to create works of art, whether those be object-oriented (paintings, photographs, sculptures, etc.) or performance-based (dance, music, theater, etc.) We’re still working out the details, but there may be a contest, with winning entries featured in the book. ~Something along those lines.
 Stay tuned.

 You keep using that word, “local.”
 Do you only mean Tacoma?